SmartMiniFactory/opti-sort/README.md

 ### Description of the VM environment
 All the software required for the OptiSort system is already installed and prepared for you to use.
 Software types:

 - Development (Visual Studio Community, Pycharm): used to write code and contribute to project's repository (you might need to login to github)
 - Robotics (ACE 3.6, Flexibowl parameters): used to control Scara and Flexibowls robot
 - Cameras (IDS cockpits, Basler cockpits, Luxonis packages, SDKs, ...): used to connect or parameterize cameras
-- MQTT (background broker, MQTTX): needed for internal or external messages exchange or for development supervision
+- MQTT (background broker, MQTTX): needed for internal or external message exchange or development supervision

+The document folder contains all the installers used for the virtual machine in case you might need to replicate installations somewhere else.
+On the desktop, you will find a folder called "OptiSort_project", which contains the source code (this repository cloned).
+Remember to pull the last version of the right branch before modifying something.

 ## B. Install Optisort System Manually